joe5343281/Caesar-cipher/README.md

 ```

 ### Step 2.2
-if you finish Step 2.1, clear code and secret code like Step 2.1 example will be printed on scrren and output (don't append) to a file named cesa.txt
+if you finish Step 2.1, clear code and secret code like Step 2.1 example will be printed on scrren and output (don't append) to a file named cesa.txt without clear code.

 ### Step 3.
 In decoding Mode, the program will read cesa.txt to get the secret code and stars and shift secret code the number of stars to rebuild clear code.